 If the dish's name "Speech" threw you off, or simply just confused you, you are not alone.
 When the chef prepares it, she is making a Speech.
 And when the waiter delivers it, she is giving a Speech.
 I try to hold back my sidesplitting laughter when I order up a side of intangible Liberation or a bowl of instant Wisdom.
-I would feel more comfortable ordering an entrée named Anorexia Nervosa or a smoothie named Paranoid Schizophrenia.
+I would feel more comfortable ordering an entrée named Anorexia Nervosa or a smoothie named Paranoid

+Schizophrenia.
 The pretentious Sanskrit names of dishes such as Nirvana and Namaste that proselytize the tenets of the Dhammapada and the Upanishads offer few clues to their contents and would be just as informative if written in Hindi alphabet or in binary code.
 The dishes named simply Buddha (rather than Buddha's Delight) or Monk (rather than Monk's Bowl) must be intended for cannibals, surely not for vegans. ("Wow, that Monk was very tasty, he must have been a vegan.")
 In the same spirit of exploiting religion to promote a product, why not some order some caramelized Christ, sautéed Saint, or mashed Moses?
 If I am making a mockery of the menu, it is because the menu makes a mockery of Buddhism and Hinduism.
 Some dishes whose names are not mockeries instead are merely ridiculous.
 The hummus salad is called Action.
 Order it for takeout, and you are taking Action.
 The bagel sandwich is called Life.
-Order it for takeout, and you are taking Action.
-The bagel sandwich is called Life.
-Order it for takeout, and you are taking here a cold dish of Ephemerality, of course to-go, but that dish may never arrive.
+Order it for takeout, and you are taking a cold dish of Ephemerality, of course to-go, but that dish may never arrive.